jessvanos/ab-net-zero-grid-model/README.md

 ##### *Scenario_Compare Special Notes:*

 -   *Make sure the R project file (ab-net-zero-grid-model) is open first or "here" commands will not function.*
--   *Before running, create a folder called "Data Files"  in the project directory and add two sub-folders called "Case Specific R Files" and "Scenario Compare".*
+-   *Before running, create a folder called "Data Files"  in the project directory and add two sub-folders called "Result Files" and "Scenario Compare".*
     -   *This folder is referenced in the .gitignore file*

 ### <ins>AESO_TradeAnalysis